 That is why cost per square foot is used as a starting point, not a final answer.

-In this guide, we break down how residential construction cost per square foot works.
+In this guide, we break down how residential construction costs per square foot works.
 We also explain why zip code data matters more than national averages.
 The goal is simple.
 Help you plan better and avoid budget surprises.

 This article is written for homeowners, developers, and real estate professionals.
 If you want clear numbers and practical guidance, you are in the right place.